-Another aspect that it’s important to prove is who is responsible for the accident.
+Another aspect that it’s important to prove is who is responsible for the slip and fall accident.
 This is where things can get rather complex.
 For example, if someone is renting a property, technically the property owner is responsible for maintaining said property.
 If there’s bad concrete on the front stairs, and someone trips, the property owner could be responsible.

 However, it’s also possible that the tenant is responsible to some degree if they did not inform the landlord of the problem, and if they didn’t take steps to mitigate the hazard.
 Knowing who is responsible can affect the amount of settlement you get.

 When Premises Liability Doesn’t Attach